s0urceduty/Python_Math_Engine/README.md

 So, while it's true that mathematical operations performed within your Python code are ultimately executed by the PVM as part of its job of translating high-level instructions into low-level machine code, the actual numerical computations themselves are often handled efficiently by specialized libraries like NumPy and SciPy which leverage highly optimized C/C++ implementations designed specifically for fast array manipulation or symbolic computation.
 These routines can take advantage of hardware features like SIMD to perform calculations in parallel on multiple elements simultaneously - a technique known as vectorization, which significantly speeds up numerical computations compared to traditional loop-based approaches often used by Python's built-in math module alone.

+This multilayered approach or architecture allows Python to provide a high-level interface for scientific computing while still leveraging highly optimized low-level implementations written in C or Fortran that can take advantage of modern hardware features like SIMD instructions and vectorization techniques.
+The PVM acts as an intermediary between your code and these underlying extension modules via the C API, allowing you to write Python functions that call into specialized routines for common numerical operations without having to be concerned with low-level implementation details yourself - a key aspect of what makes libraries like NumPy so powerful in practice despite being written primarily in lower level languages.

 --------

 https://sourceduty.com/